kaye360/bookshelf-app/README.md

 Each file in /api should have 2 functions, named after request type.
 For example:
 - useCreateBook(props : CreateBookProps) : useQuery/useMutation
 - async createBook : validated ReqResponse

+Each get request should be a useQuery.
+Other requests should be a useMutation, and invalidate the useQuery.

+Each file in /api should have 1 interface for the Props

 ### /validation
 - /createFeatureValidation